sklumpe/SerialFIB/README.md

 the Aquilos and Scios system.
 AutoScript4 is commercially available from Thermo Fisher Scientific.

+While we did our best to provide a bug-free version, there will most likely be things we didn't test in advance.
 With questions, bug reports, and feature requests, please contact: klumpe (at) biochem.mpg.de

 ### Installation ###